brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 zero day was essential for physical and mental recovery, particularly between Camel's Hump and Mount Mansfield.

+I did my laundry at all town stops except Bennington and Johnson.

 The **in-town meals were very important** to address the inevitable calorie deficit that you experience on the trail.
 Take your time, relax, and eat a lot.